The Gospel for Every Enneagram (GHFC Elective: Lesson 1)

 Funny Story

 People are funny.
 Aren’t they?
 I find them funny.
-The other day I went grocery shopping with my older two kids—Lee and Rose.
+The other day I went grocery shopping with my older kids—Lee and Rose.
 My third was in summer pre-school.
 And while we were driving to the store, the kids devised a plan that I should buy some canned goods for them so they could leave the food out in our alley for homeless people.
 People frequently go up and down our alley and look through the trash for cans.

 So my daughter says, “We should put up a table and put the food on the table for the homeless people.”